DEADBODY142/Art_Gallery/README.md

 # E-commerce website for art gallery

 ## Users features
+1. Can make account.
-1. Can browse the products and contact admin as well.
+2. Can browse the products and contact admin as well.
-2. Instantly go to checkout once "buy now" button is clicked either through gallery->product or art type->product.
+3. Instantly go to checkout once "buy now" button is clicked either through gallery->product or art type->product.
-3. The search button in art type section works by the format of sub-string.
+4. The search button in art type section works by the format of sub-string.
 So if you press tara then Nataraja will also be shown.
-4. If the product has already been purchased, a prompt of product unavailability is shown then redirected to index.
+5. If the product has already been purchased, a prompt of product unavailability after respective button is clicked.
-5. If not, upon clicking the esewa option (at the time, only esewa gateway is done), user is redirected to esewa test server(new)
+6. If not, upon clicking the esewa option (at the time, only esewa gateway is done), user is redirected to esewa test server(new)
-6. Here the credentials are:
+7. Here the credentials are:

    eSewa id: 9806800001